nithronium/atakip-vulnerabilities/README.md

 ### Additional suggestions

 It is a poor practice to pass parameters in a GET request if the master username and password has to be passed.
 Also the master username & password should never be passed.
 Instead, authentication token should be passed even if the POST method is used for the requests and authentication token should be validated for the requests instead of the master username and password.

+As for the master panel, an IP whitelist must be added in order to block logins from unknown IP addresses even if an attacker somehow manages to get the login information.

+And in general, all users must have a time based limit for their request, for example at most 20 requests in any given minute to block the potential malicious requests being made to the server.